 In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)

 .
-The computer science program is accredited by the the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)
+The computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)

 In the School of Business; the undergraduate and graduate business programs as well as the accounting program are accredited by The Association to Advance Collegiate Schools of Business International (AACSB)

-In the School of Public Health; the undergraduate programs in Applied Health and Fitness, and Public Health Studies, the Master of Public Health degrees, the Master of Science in Biostatistics, and the Ph.D. programs in Community Health, Epidemiology, Health Systems and Policy are all accredited by the Council on Education for Public Health (CEPH)
+In the School of Public Health; the programs in Health Studies, the Master of Public Health degrees, the Master of Biostatistics, and the Ph.D. programs in Community Health, Epidemiology, Health Systems and Policy are all accredited by the Council on Education for Public Health (CEPH)

 .
 The Health Management & Policy MPH is also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME)